 Learning is more meaningful since you have a better understanding of how the real world works.

 A Stronger Reason to be in College

-	Since 22 is not a typical age of starting University, it means most 22 year olds who go to University have a strong reason for enrolling.
+Since 20s, 30s and 40s is not the typical age of starting University, it means those who go to University in that age bracket have a strong reason for enrolling.